AnthonySuper/FunctionalCourse/lesson_1/lecture.md

 1. Write a function that doubles any input number.
 2. Write a function that triples any input number.
-3. Write a factorial function (you will need to use recursion for this!)

 ## Guard Syntax
 Let's say we want to use a conditional expression in Haskell.